 Cartagena is perfect for families, have great security is the place of my country visited for more presidents from other nations and stars (even Mick Jagger have some vacations there without have to care about paparazzis).
 The city is gorgeous, the food is amazing and the people is really nice.
-You only have to take the same precautions that you have in every place, keep an eye over your camera, don't walk alone for places you don't know and are lonely, etcetera, after that minimal precautions Im sure you can enjoy a great experience. about 8 years ago
+You only have to take the same precautions that you have in every place, keep an eye over your camera, don't walk alone for places you don't know and are lonely, etcetera, after that minimal precautions Im sure you can enjoy a great experience. over 8 years ago

 Colombia was once a really dangerous place, but it's done a lot to change that, quite successfully.
 Pity it can't shake the bad reputation so easily.
 Here's a piece on safety in Colombia.